ethereum/consensus-specs/specs/phase0/p2p-interface.md

 The QUIC standard is still not finalized (at working draft 22 at the time of writing), and not all mainstream runtimes/languages have mature, standard, and/or fully-interoperable [QUIC support](https://github.com/quicwg/base-drafts/wiki/Implementations).
 One remarkable example is node.js, where the QUIC implementation is [in early development](https://github.com/nodejs/quic).

+*Note*: [TLS 1.3 is a prerequisite of the QUIC transport](https://tools.ietf.org/html/draft-ietf-quic-transport-22#section-7), although an experiment exists to integrate Noise as the QUIC crypto layer: [nQUIC](https://eprint.iacr.org/2019/028).

+On the other hand, TLS 1.3 is the newest, simplified iteration of TLS.
+Old, insecure, obsolete ciphers and algorithms have been removed, adopting Ed25519 as the sole ECDH key agreement function.
+Handshakes are faster, 1-RTT data is supported, and session resumption is a reality, amongst other features.

 ## Multiplexing

 ### Why are we using mplex/yamux?